Amazon Neptune IDE

 Amazon Neptune is a scalable, high-performance, AWS-managed enterprise graph database that allows users to build and analyze large volumes of data.
 It’s suited for highly connected datasets and offers millisecond-latency querying at a high throughput for the most demanding applications.

-Neptune database supports mainstream labeled property graph and Resource Description Framework (RDF) query languages: Apache TinkerPop’s Gremlin query language, W3C’s RDF query language, SPARQL, and Neo4j’s openCypher query language.
+Neptune database supports mainstream labeled property graph (LPG) and Resource Description Framework (RDF) query languages: Apache TinkerPop’s Gremlin query language, W3C’s RDF query language, SPARQL, and Neo4j’s openCypher query language.

 AWS offers machine learning prediction facilities using graph neural networks (GNNs) via Neptune which have shown to increase prediction accuracy by over 50% compared to non-graph based machine learning methods.